libp2p/docs/README.md

 libp2p is a modular framework that encapsulates an evolving set of specifications for peer-to-peer networking.
 What started as the networking component that enables IPFS turned into a general-purpose framework to deliver a modular, peer-to-peer networking stack of protocols that are transport agnostic, flexible, reusable, and easy to upgrade.

-libp2p enables interoperability between applications, resilient, decentralized applications, and advanced networking features like decentralized publish-subscribe or data structures like distributed hash tables.
+libp2p enables interoperability between applications, resilient applications, and advanced networking features like decentralized publish-subscribe or advanced data structures like distributed hash tables.

 ## Contributing content